Today’s date has an ironic link to two famous rock music quotes associated with the deaths of two of rock’s most legendary bad boys.

 I’ll sleep when I'm dead.”

-Inevitably, the line “I’ll sleep when I'm dead,” was cited in many obits, articles and blog posts when Zevon died.
+Inevitably, the line “I’ll sleep when I’m dead” was cited in many obits, articles and blog posts shortly after Zevon shuffled off his mortal coil.

-Talk show host David Letterman was a longtime fan of Warren Zevon and had him as a guest on The Late Show show many times.
+Talk show host David Letterman was a longtime fan and friend of Warren Zevon and had him as a guest on The Late Show many times.

-On October 30, 2002, Warren appeared made his last appearance on Letterman’s show.
+On October 30, 2002, Warren made his last appearance on Letterman’s show.

 Zevon’s reply included three words that became another famous quote: “Enjoy every sandwich."